HussainAlafaireet/HussainAlafaireet.github.io/_posts/2018-03-24-Design Challenge-Fruit Collage.markdown

 categories: Portfolio Project
 ---

+For a design challenge, I built a fruit collage image, using a botanical image of my favorite fruit as the base.

 ### Design Challenge
 The goal of this particular design challenge was to develop a fruit collage using a botanical picture of my favorite fruit as the [base](https://www.pinterest.com/pin/470907704772950511/), with a word mixed in.
 The word was to correspond with the symbolic of the meaning of the fruit.